 In addition to this, Campbell could only have gotten closer to 'doxxing' his target by publishing their home address.
 To me, it seems he has tried to publicly expose me to the greatest extent he could feasibly get away with, all while trying egregiously to mislead the public about my character.

 Certainly, Campbell wasn't exposing anyone that had done anything wrong.
 My identity was actually volunteered to the US Department of Justice at the end of 2017 in connection to evidence that was referenced in a report sent to Special Counsel Robert Mueller a couple of months earlier (long before Campbell's hit-piece was published).
 Campbell's actions at the time also interfered with the availability of evidence referenced in the report.

 Campbell's core argument also fails to actually debunk the conclusions of Forensicator's that he seems to be objecting to (his attempts to delegitimize are based on speculation rather than directly relating to what the evidence shows) and in some cases even disregards evidence when it's inconvenient to narrative.

-Forensicator debunked several of Campbell's claims in an article titled "The Campbell Conspiracy".
+Forensicator debunked Campbell's conspiracy theory in "The Campbell Conspiracy"